chrisjuchem/CakBot/README.md

    - ***TODO: default arguments***

 ### Flags
+Implemented
+ - -tts : use text-to-speech (implicit only)

+Unimplemented
  - -d : deletes the users message calling the bot
  - -temp seconds> : The bot's response will disappear after the given amount of seconds.
  - -q : quiet; no response from the bot